gnosischain/lighthouse-launch/README.md

 # Running a Lighthouse client for GBC

-This document describes how to run Lighthouse beacon node + Lighthouse validator for the Gnosis Beacon Chain.
+This document describes running the Lighthouse beacon node + Lighthouse validator for the Gnosis Beacon Chain

 See a similar repo with Prysm node setup - https://github.com/gnosischain/prysm-launch